microsoft/r-server-loan-credit-risk/README.md

 This site contains information for multiple versions of a solution.
 Currently, the three pathways it shows are:

-1. Azure SQL - deployed from Azure AI Gallery
+1. Azure SQL - deployed using the 'Deploy to Azure' button on the <a href="START_HERE.html">Quick start</a> page.
 2. On-Premises SQL
 3. HDInsight (in progress; currently commented out)